Mark is a photojournalist currently in New York, NY.

 Filson, Icahn School of Medicine at Mount Sinai, McCourt Global

-Mark was a 2018 nominee for Visa Pour L'Image's Remi Ochlik Award and a winner of 2018's Magenta Foundation Flash Forward.
+Mark was named a 2018 National Geographic Explorer, a 2018 nominee for Visa Pour L'Image's Remi Ochlik Award, and a winner of 2018's Magenta Foundation Flash Forward.

 Mark's work has been in curated shows and galleries at:

 - 2017 - mpw.69 - McDougall Center for Photojournalism Gallery, Columbia, MO

 - 2016 - Encounters: Picturing the Campaign for POTUS - Gulf & Western Gallery, New York, NY

 - 2015 - Parting Shots - McDougall Center for Photojournalism Gallery, Columbia, MO